cryptopunksnotdead/legal/reddit.md

 > Send a modmail here with all of the details.

-So I send a (private) modmail with all the details to /r/ModSupport   on Thu, March 30th 2023
+So I sent a (private) modmail with all the details to /r/ModSupport on Thu, March 30th 2023

 **Appeal To Unban r/CryptoPunksDev  - I Am The Founder / Mod**